blinkist/blinkist-config/README.md

 ## Development

-You can build this project easily with (docker compose)[https://docs.docker.com/compose/].
+You can build this project easily with [docker compose](https://docs.docker.com/compose/).

 ```
 docker-compose run rake